agahebeye/notepad/README.md

 # Notetaker

-**Notepad** is a simple yet a feature-rich note application created with React.js and Typescript.
+**Notetaker** is a simple yet a feature-rich note application created with React.js and Typescript.

 It helps you create notes and put them in different categories whereby you can search or filter by category, favourites or deleted notes.